 It provides a combination of customizable MCQ’s and simulators focusing on:

 MCQs and Simulators, together, filter and screen fresh campus talent at scale to help understand the core competency of a candidate and help hire the best potential talent to take on a variety of coding tasks in the future.

 The quality and coverage of our technical questions are unmatched as we cover a vast array of roles and skills.
 A rich repository of 100,000+ technical questions for 300+ skills helps test a coder's competency at every level comprehensively.
-You can choose from a set of readily-available standardized tests from our vast library of programming assessments.
+You can choose from a set of readily-available standardized tests from our expansive library of computer programming aptitude test online.
 If you seek something specific, our experts are adept at building a unique customized assessment.
 These tailor-made pre-hiring assessments are an ideal filtration process for exploring candidates' desired skill sets without bias.
 Tailored solutions and instantaneously matching organizational objectives assist you in hiring a perfect developer.

 It evaluates candidates’ experience and ability to solve a problem in any desired programming language.

 It evaluates the candidates’ ability to write correct and optimized SQL queries.